 Roundworms, hookworms, and whipworms each have a slightly different life cycle, but they all produce migrating/developing larvae that require a second dose of dewormer to kill these new developing worms.
 For roundworms and hookworms, a second dose is needed in 3 weeks (and sometimes another dose in a few more weeks), for whipworms, the second dose is at 73-75 days.

 Roundworm and whipworm eggs are notoriously long-lived in the environment.
-Hookworm larvae live in sandy soil; a potential reinfection hazard for pets and a human health hazard for people who contact the infected soil.
+Hookworm larvae live in sandy soil, a potential reinfection hazard for pets and a human health hazard for people who contact the infected soil.
+Sandboxes are particularly problematic because pets and other animals tend to use them as "litter boxes;" it's a good idea to completely change the sand in a sand box and cover the box daily to avoid infection or reinfection.
 Tapeworms are transmitted most commonly by fleas (Dipylidium caninum) but can also be transmitted to dogs by rabbits (Taenia pisiformis) and to cats by rats and mice (Taenia taeniaeformis).

-Some monthly heartworm preventives will take care of intestinal worms, too: please consult your veterinarian for the best medication choice for your pet and your situation.
-Some veterinarians recommend a second tapeworm deworming, in cases of flea-transmitted tapeworm infection, to allow the owner time to address the flea problem in the home, environment, and on the pet.
+Some monthly heartworm preventives will take care of intestinal worms as well as heartworms, but it's important to consult your veterinarian for the best medication choice for your pet and your situation.
+Some veterinarians recommend a second tapeworm deworming, in cases of flea-transmitted tapeworm infection, to allow the owner time to address the flea problem in the home, in the outdoor environment, and on the pet.